Drumcree conflict: Police reversal and Irish nationalist riots

+Aftermath

 In August 1996, Billy Wright and his Portadown unit of the UVF were "stood down" by the UVF leadership for breaking the ceasefire.
 The UVF warned Wright to leave Northern Ireland.
 He ignored the warning, and a large rally was held in Portadown in support of him.
-Harold Gracey (head of the Portadown Orange Lodge) and William McCrea (a DUP politician) attended the rally and made speeches in support of Wright.
+Harold Gracey (head of the Portadown Orangemen) and William McCrea (a DUP politician) attended the rally and made speeches in support of Wright.
 Along with most of his Portadown unit, Wright then formed a splinter group called the Loyalist Volunteer Force (LVF).

 Following the events of July 1996, many Catholics and nationalists began boycotting businesses run by Orangemen who had been involved in the standoff.
 This boycott particularly affected Protestant-owned businesses in Catholic-majority towns of counties Armagh and Tyrone.

 Commenting on the 1996 crisis, a Northern Ireland Office official said constraints on parades aroused an "atavistic response from the unionist community", which recognised it had "lost dominance" in Northern Ireland; while "to many nationalists, the handling of the parades issue is an acid test of [the British Government's] resolve to create in NI a just and equitable society".

+The Drumcree dispute inflamed sectarian tension in Portadown and was blamed for the death of Darren Murray in October 1996.
+The 12-year-old Catholic boy from Garvaghy was struck by a van on Corcrain Road during an altercation with Protestant youths, who reportedly called him a "Fenian nigger" and cheered when he was hit.